2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 Content marketing can be a powerful tool for attracting leads, generating sales, and building brand awareness.
 But how do you know if your content is working?
 That’s where metrics and KPIs come in.
 Here are the top 10 critical metrics and KPIs you should be tracking, along with some expected conversion ratios to give you a benchmark:

 1. Organic Traffic: This measures the number of visitors visiting your website from unpaid search results.
-Tracking organic traffic shows the effectiveness of your SEO efforts and the potential of your content to attract new audiences.
+Tracking organic traffic shows your SEO efforts’ effectiveness and your content’s potential to attract new audiences.

 2. Keyword Rankings: This shows how your website ranks for specific keywords in search engine results pages (SERPs).
 Higher rankings often lead to more organic traffic.